asantoni/libaudiodecoder/README.md

 ============

 The "examples" directory currently contains *playsong*, which demonstrates how to decode an MP3 file with libaudiodecoder and play out the soundcard with PortAudio.
-The example requires PortAudio and libsndfile installed, and can be built with the project files provided for XCode 3 or greater on Mac OS X and Visual Studio 2008 on Windows.
+The example requires PortAudio and libaudiodecoder installed, and can be built with the project files provided for XCode 3 or greater on Mac OS X and Visual Studio 2008 on Windows.
 Please see the README is the playsong directory for more compilation instructions.